srackham/drake/README.md

 - File tasks and non-file tasks.
 - Drake API functions for defining, registering and running tasks.

-**IMPORTANT**: Currently (as of 1.0.0-rc1) it is necessary to include the Deno `--unstable` command-line option when you compile drakefiles.
+**IMPORTANT**: Although Drake does not use any "unstable" Deno APIs currently (as of 1.0.0-rc2) it is necessary to include the Deno `--unstable` command-line option when you compile drakefiles, for
-If you still get compile errors try reloading the Deno cache with:
+example:

     deno cache -r --unstable Drakefile.ts

-This should not be necessary in future Drake releases.

 **NOTE**: This is a development release and will be subject to breaking changes until 1.0 (search the Git commit log for `BREAKING CHANGE`).
 A 1.0 production release will follow once Deno has reached 1.0.

-Tested with Deno 1.0.0-rc1 running on Ubuntu 18.04.
+Tested with Deno 1.0.0-rc2 running on Ubuntu 18.04.

 ## Drakefiles